Keeping Your Bones Strong and Healthy as You Age

 Organic antioxidant green smoothie recipe

-You don’t need milk to get enough calcium.
-That is a very old tale.
+The idea that we need milk to get enough Calcium is actually a myth.
 In fact, research has found over and over again that cow’s milk and dairy leaches the calcium out of your bones.
 It’s acidic to the body and does not help build your bone density.
-With this organic high calcium antioxidant green smoothie, an eight-ounce serving contains around 520 mg of calcium compared to 290 mg in an eight-ounce glass of milk that could possibly be irritating to your digestive system (most people are intolerant of cow’s milk and dairy.)
+An eight-ounce serving of this organic high-calcium antioxidant green smoothie contains around 520 mg of calcium compared to 290 mg in an eight-ounce glass of milk.

 To make this smoothie, you’ll need the following: